 Hank Marvin, multi-instrumentalist, vocalist, songwriter, and lead guitarist for the Shadows who has been cited as an influence by guitarists such as George Harrison, Eric Clapton, Jimmy Page, David Gilmour, Roy Wood, Brian May, Mark Knopfler, Peter Frampton, Steve Howe, Pete Townshend, and Jeff Beck, was born Brian Robson Rankin in Newcastle upon Tyne, Northumberland, England in 1941.

-Stephen Morris, drummer with Joy Division and subsequently New Order, was born in Macclesfield, Cheshire, England in 1957.
+Stephen Morris, drummer for Joy Division and subsequently New Order, was born in Macclesfield, Cheshire, England in 1957.

 William Reed, guitarist, composer, singer, and lead guitarist and co-founder of The Jesus and Mary Chain, was born in East Kilbride, Scotland in 1958.

-Ben Harper, eclectic singer-songwriter and multi-instrumentalist, was born in Pomona, CA in 1969.
+Ben Harper, singer-songwriter and multi-instrumentalist, was born in Pomona, CA in 1969.